Conditional spin counting statistics as a probe of Coulomb interaction and spin-resolved bunching: Results and Discussion

+Except for an effective doubling of ``$\GamL$'', these two cumulants are found to be qualitatively analogous to the results in regime (i).
+We will shown, on the contrary, that the conditional spin counting statistics is much more sensitive to the Coulomb repulsion.
+In case of spin polarized transport, it will be revealed that the conditional spin counting statistics can be served as transparent tool to investigate spin-resolved bunching behavior in mesoscopic transport.

-It is also instructive to investigate the conditional spin counting statistics between the uncorrelated [regime (i)] and maximally correlated [regime (ii)] cases, as shown in \Fig{Fig1}(c).
-It can be realized in experiments via tuning appropriately the gate and bias voltages, shifting thus the excitation energies ($\epl_\sgm$ and $\epl_\sgm+U$) relative to the Fermi levels of the left and right electrodes in such a way that double occupation on the QD is partially allowed \cite{Ono021313}.
+We are now in a position to investigate the conditional spin counting statistics between the regimes (i) and (ii), as shown in \Fig{Fig1}(c).
+It thus offers an interpolation between the uncorrelated and the maximally correlated regimes.
+In experiments, it can be realized via tuning appropriately the gate and bias voltages, shifting thus the excitation energies ($\epl_\sgm$ and $\epl_\sgm+U$) relative to the Fermi levels of the left and right electrodes in such a way that double occupation on the QD is partially allowed \cite{Ono021313}.
 The corresponding rate matrix is then given by \begin{widetext} \bea M_3=\left( \right),\nonumber \eea \end{widetext} where $\eta=\{1+e^{\beta(\epl_\sgm+U-\mu_\rmL)}\}^{-1}$ represents the Fermi function.
 If the excitation energy $\epl_\sgm+U$ is well below $\mu_\rmL$, $\eta$ approaches 1 and $M_3$ reduces to $M_1$, corresponding to uncorrelated transport.
 In the opposite limit of $\epl_\sgm+U\gg\mu_\rmL$, $\eta$ goes to zero and $M_3\rightarrow M_2$, leading thus to the regime of maximal correlation.
 The rate matrix $M_3$ thus allows us to investigate an interpolation between the two extreme cases.

 The numerical results of conditional spin current and its shot noise are displayed in \Fig{fig4}(a) and (b), respectively, for symmetric tunnel-couplings ($\GamL=\GamR$).
 The conditioned spin-$\upa$ current decreases monotonically with the spin-$\dwa$ current, and tends to 0 as $I_\dwa\rightarrow\infty$.
 The conditional shot noise of spin-$\upa$ current, however, increases with $I_\dwa$.
 For a given $I_\dwa$, the spin-$\upa$ current grows with rising $\eta$, approaching the maximum at $\eta=1.0$ corresponding to uncorrelated transport.
 Yet, the conditional noise decreases as $\eta$ rises, and reaches the minimum at $\eta=1.0$.
 Unambiguously, in the regime $I_\dwa/\Gam\gg1$, both conditional current and noise are very sensitive to $\eta$, thus showing them as sensitive tools to probe the Coulomb correlation.